MAIN THEMES

 -Alisa Freedman, Professor of Japanese Literature and Film, University of Oregon

-and Editor-in-Chief of the U.S.-Japan Women's Journal
+and Editor-in-Chief of the US-Japan Women's Journal

 “I was impressed by Kerjean's clear, graceful writing and the wonderful diversity of sources she brings to bear on her topic.”